gallantries/gallantries.github.io/handbook.md

 17:00 - 17:30 | Recap of the workshop + feedbacks | | Local hosts
 {:.table.table-striped}

 **Breaks** (10-15 minutes, with ideally drinks and snacks) are recommanded every hour to help participants to stay focus and let instructors to rest a bit.
-Breaks are difficult to pre-schedule, but could be done while a tool is running or if there is any technical issues.
+Breaks are difficult to pre-schedule, but could be done while a tool is running or if there are some technical issues.

-Different time zones

 # Cost of an event

-With hybrid training model, the cost to organize and participate to workshop are minimized: the instructors do not need to travel to the venue and the event can be the closest as possible to participants (e.g. in their institute).
+With the hybrid training model, the cost of organizing and participating in the workshop are minimized: the instructors do not need to travel to the venue and the event can be the closest as possible to participants (e.g. in their institute).

-We recommend to the local hosts to organize drinks and coffee for the breaks and if possible lunch.
-This will be the main costs of such event.
+We recommend that local hosts organize drinks and coffee for the breaks and, if possible, lunch.
+These will be the major costs of hosting such an event.

-To cover them, local hosts could ask for a small participation fee.
+To cover those costs, local hosts can ask for a small participation fee.
 This will also increase the number of registered participants showing up.

 # Workshop Checklists